How to Protect Yourself from Quality Defects in Construction Projects in Bahrain

 • Procedures for defect reporting and repair

-If a defect is found, issue a formal notice in writing.
+3. Issue Written Defect Notices: If a defect is found, issue a formal notice in writing.
 Include photographs, site reports, and a deadline for rectification.

-Link final payment or retention release to completion of defect corrections.
-Always follow up with written confirmation of resolution.
+4. Hold Back Retention Money: Link final payment or retention release to completion of defect corrections and always follow up with written confirmation of resolution.

-If disputes arise, a construction lawyer can help interpret the contract, structure your claims, and enforce your rights without escalating to court unless necessary.
+5. Engage Legal Advice Early: If disputes arise, a construction lawyer can help interpret the contract, structure your claims, and enforce your rights without escalating to court unless necessary.

 In a residential project involving multiple villas, the project owner discovered cracks in interior ceilings just two months after handover.
 The contractor claimed it was due to settlement and not a structural issue.

 A lawyer was engaged to review the contract and assess liability.
 Upon review, the contract included a 12-month DLP and required the contractor to rectify all visible and non-structural defects at their own cost.
 Site reports confirmed the cracks were caused by improper ceiling supports.
+This led to a former defect notice being sent to the contractor, and he was given 15 working days to repair it.

+There was no response to this notice, which prompted the lawyer to issue a secondary legal notice, which resulted in the contractor completing the repairs without litigation.
 This scenario highlights how proactive communication, proper contract terms, and legal follow-up can lead to a fast, fair resolution — even when technical disputes arise.

-Best Practices for Developers and Project Owners
+Five Best Practices for Developers and Project Owners to Manage Construction Quality Defects

-Best Practices for Contractors and Subcontractors
+Five Best Practices for Contractors & Subcontractors to Manage Construction Quality Defects

 Share this post